-WA Regional Capitals Alliance (WARCA)
+WA Regional Capitals Alliance

-I attended the March meeting of the WARCA in Bunbury as an observer.
+I have been invited to attend the March meeting of the WARCA in Bunbury as an observer.
 I suspect the invitation has been issued as the City of Avon concept has been floating around in the media recently, particularly the Regional Australia Institute commentary on Regional Capitals.